sintxcs/garena-sites-panel/README.md

 ## Donation

-If you find this project useful, you can show your support by buying me a coffee.
+If you find this project useful, you can show your support by donating.
 Your donation helps in maintaining and developing more tools like this.

--   **GCash:** [Provide your GCash details here]
--   **PayPal:** [Provide your PayPal link here]